 Sydney Growth Trains

-The NSW Government has ordered 24 new eight-car Waratah-style trains, meaning more reliable and comfortable commuter services will begin rolling onto the tracks from late 2018.
+The NSW Government has ordered 24 new eight-car trains based on the Waratah design, meaning more reliable and comfortable commuter services will begin rolling onto the tracks from late 2018.

 Sydney Growth Trains is the centrepiece of the More Trains, More Services program and will provide rail customers with more frequent and more express services, delivered by more modern trains and enabled through infrastructure upgrades.